aduffy70/LabNotes/backups.md

 ### 1) Verify automatic backups

-  * Verify that 4 hour backups are working (confirm a recently created/updated file on BACKPACK).
+  * Verify that 4 hour local backups are working (confirm a recently created/updated file on BACKPACK).
+  * Verify that 4 hour Shares backups are working (confirm a recently created/updated file on the Tox Shares drive)
   * Verify that Nightly backups are working (confirm a recently created/updated file on crozier).

 ### 2) Backup Google stuff